JASARE-RHUL/FINAL-YEAR-PROJECT-Signature-Schemes/DIARY.md

 signature creation benchmarking and starting on the signature verification across all schemes.
 By day’s end, I had completed the PKCS signature scheme verification summary, with plans to polish it and add descriptions for the remaining schemes.

+## Diary Entry - Week of 18th March – 24th March 2024

+On Monday, I focused on addressing minor details such as correcting the key size retrieval for verification results export and updating the benchmarking results export function to include the signature scheme name.
+I also ensured the functionality of exporting non-recoverable message batches in the ISO scheme during benchmarking mode.
+Further, I added images and detailed explanations of the application’s comparison benchmarking flow to the report.

+Tuesday was marked by implementing adjustments in hash function parameters, particularly when using SHA-512 with 1024-bit keys, to align with provably secure parameters.
+I chose the Oxford 3000 dataset for benchmarking the signature schemes and ran a comprehensive session across six key sizes for key generation.
+Despite successfully capturing results for the PKCS and ANSI schemes, I encountered challenges with the ISO scheme during verification, which I aimed to address subsequently.

+On Wednesday, I updated the signature benchmarking model, adding specialized methods for verifying signatures and exporting verification results, particularly for the ISO/IEC 9796-2 Scheme 1.
+This resolved the issues I faced with the ISO scheme verification.
+However, the day was also spent troubleshooting various errors related to variable length hash functions and verification accuracy in the ISO scheme.

+By Thursday, I had completed a full benchmarking session with the ISO scheme, capturing all relevant results and graphs.
+I began incorporating these findings into the project report, adding sections on hardware specifications and the methodology used for benchmarking.

+On Friday, I integrated screenshots of the key generation benchmarking results into the report, followed by results from benchmarking signature creation and verification for the three signature schemes.
+Editing these images for clarity in the report was also part of the day’s work.

+Over the weekend, I focused on writing detailed descriptions and discussions for the benchmarking results.
+On Saturday, this included the key generation and signature creation benchmarking for the PKCS and ANSI schemes.
+On Sunday, my efforts were directed at summarizing and discussing the signature creation benchmarking results for the ISO Scheme, and I started on the descriptions for signature verification across all schemes, completing a preliminary summary for the PKCS scheme.